codefellows-seattle-301n11/01-mobile-first/README.md

 ## Lab 01

-Welcome to your first lab assignment for Code 301!!
+Welcome to your first (official) lab assignment for Code 301!!

 Today we'll be kicking off our blog app by applying what we learned in lecture to implement a mobile-first design using responsive web design techniques.
 You'll also need to spend some time getting familiar with the new Git/GitHub & Pair Programming workflow that we'll utilize throughout this course.